Gourmet (magazine): Closure

-In September of 2010, Condé Nast revived the brand as an app, but stopped updating it two years later.
+In September 2010, Condé Nast revived the brand as an app, but stopped updating it two years later.

 In 2019, Reichl published Save Me the Plums, a memoir of her time at Gourmet.

 Editors

 As of 2009, the editor in chief for Gourmet was Ruth Reichl.
 The executive editor was John Willoughby, the executive food editor was Kemp M. Minifie, and the executive chef was Sara Moulton.